Need fresh thinking?

 Help is a few keystrokes away.

-Every media planner/buyer knows that drugs are big business.
-Pharmaceutical advertising in the U.S. exceeds $5 billion annually.
-From print to radio, and from digital advertising to event sponsorships, almost every ad-supported media wants these ads because they are lucrative and fairly consistent.
+Every healthcare industry media planner/buyer knows that medical drugs are big business.
+Pharmaceutical advertising in the United States exceeds $5 billion annually.
+From print ads to broadcast media, and from digital advertising to event sponsorships, almost every ad-supported media wants these ads because they are lucrative and fairly consistent.

 Pharmaceutical advertising hasn’t always been so prevalent.
 The first direct-to-consumer ads (DTCA) were broadcast in 1997.
-Only two countries allow such advertising: the U.S. and New Zealand.
+Only two countries have regulations which allow advertising from drug companies: the United States and New Zealand.

-Whether you love or hate drug advertising, it is probably here to stay.
+Whether you love or hate drug advertising for prescription medication, it is probably here to stay.
 According to a 2015 survey by Kaiser Health, 82 percent of Americans recall seeing pharmaceutical advertising.
 Just as impressive, 28% say that they’ve spoken with their doctor about a medication after having seen an ad for it.
-Here’s the big payoff: Of those who discussed an advertised drug with their doctor, 12% say they were given the drug they asked about.
+Here’s the big payoff: Of those who discussed an advertised drug with their prescribing doctor, 12% say they were given the drug they asked about.
+Clearly, ads aimed at consumers increase drug sales.

-The biggest problem with pharmaceutical marketing is that many of the ads don’t adequately explain what the drug is for and its associated risks.
+The biggest problem with pharmaceutical manufacturers placing direct to consumer ads is they focus solely on the benefits.
+The stated product claim doesn't adequately explain what medical conditions the drug is for, treatment options and associated risks.
 Print DTCAs are accompanied by columns (sometimes pages) of lengthy drug information and warnings, usually in type so small you need a magnifying glass.
 Broadcast drug advertising spots include long lists of potential and ominous side effects.
 Often, the possible complications seem to outweigh the positives.
 Saturday Night Live parodied these commercials in a hilarious skit staring Kristin Wiig and Bill Hader.
+Perhaps you've seen it, or even shared it on social media.

-The FDA believes that current drug warnings might not be effective because of their confusing nature.
+The FDA believes that current drug warnings in consumer advertising might not be effective because of their confusing nature.
 Too often, drug warnings are written in what seems like a foreign language.
-That’s why the FDA is considering guidelines that will mandate pharmaceutical manufacturers use larger fonts and consumer-friendly language, such as:
+That’s why the FDA is considering guidelines that will require drug manufacturers to use larger fonts and consumer-friendly language in advertisements, such as:

 Most new advertised drugs are expensive.
 And existing drugs might be just as effective.
 But progress marches on.
-New pharmaceuticals will continue to be produced.
+New pharmaceuticals will continue to be produced when potential profits outweigh costs.

-An effective drug is one thing, but reaching its intended market is the real trick.
+Developing an effective drug is one thing, but getting marketing campaigns noticed by the intended market is the real trick.

 The next step is to investigate the media preferences of this audience.
 That makes sense, right?
 First you want to know who to target, then you want to understand what media they consume.
 Here’s a look at what we know about people in Arizona who are known to suffer from allergies.